Jij-Inc/Qamomile/docs/tutorial/index.md

 ## Tutorials

 - [Building Quantum Circuits](building_quantum_circuits.ipynb): Learn how to build a quantum circuit using Qamomile.
-- [Write Hamiltonian algebraically](algebraic_operator.ipynb): Learn how to create a Qamomile Hamiltonian using an algebraic modeler `jijmodeling`.
+- [Write Hamiltonian Algebraically](algebraic_operator.ipynb): Learn how to create a Qamomile Hamiltonian using an algebraic modeler `jijmodeling`.
 - [Quantum Alternating Ansatz for Graph Coloring](alternating_ansatz_graph_coloring.ipynb): Learn how to run the Quantum Alternating Ansatz for graph coloring problem.
 - [Quantum Approximate Optimization Algorithm for Graph Partitioning](graph_partition.ipynb): Learn how to run the Quantum Approximate Optimization Algorithm for graph partitioning problem.
 - [Quantum Approximate Optimization Algorithm for vertex covering](vertex_cover.ipynb): Learn how to run the Quantum Approximate Optimization Algorithm for vertex cover problem.